 Baoerjin Na, born in 1984, received a degree in Fashion Design from the Beijing Institute of Fashion Technology, and earned a Diploma of Advanced Literary Arts from the Lu Xun Institute of Literature.
 An award-winning essayist, she published her first collection, Cheng Ren Bu Yi, in 1999, and her next, Beiling Street 13, in 2002.
 Her novel Zi Ming Hong Ling, published in 2007, was selected for the national library’s “Reading China: 500 Novels for 60 Years of Modern China” project.

-Now in its third year, Life of Discovery continues its series of collaborative ventures.
-The 2011 installment, the first to be conducted primarily in English, opened with encounters in Beijing and the Ningxia Hui Autonomous Region of China between June 24 and July 4, and will continue in the US between October 9 and 18.
+In its third year, Life of Discovery continued its series of collaborative ventures.
+The 2011 installment, the first to be conducted primarily in English, opened with encounters in Beijing and the Ningxia Hui Autonomous Region of China between June 24 and July 4, and continued in the US between October 9 and 18.

 Chun Sue (birth name: Zou Nan), born in Shandong Province in 1983, lives in Beijing and is a frequent contributor to the magazine Xin Zhoukan.
 Her novels include Beijing Wawa (published in the US as Beijing Doll), Changda Bantian de Huanle [Fun and Games], 2 Tiao Ming [The Hard Task of Living], Hong Haizi [Red Children], and Guangnian zhi Meiguo Meng [Light Year’s American Dreams].
 She has published two collections of essays, Tai Tou Wangjian Beidouxing [The Vain Above] and Ta Jiao Chunshu [Her Name is Chun Sue], and her poetry has been anthologized.
 In 2010 she was named one of Cosmopolitan’s “Women Beyond the Dream.”